 “That’s a Wrap” on Everyone Can Bird 2025

 The last Everyone Can Bird event of 2025 wrapped-up with a record-attendance event at Hawk Ridge Bird Observatory on Saturday, October 11.
 Fall colors were beginning their full display as raptors, such as Red-tailed and Sharp-shinned Hawks soared overhead.
-Other notable avian attendees included Bald Eagles and Turkey Vultures, and many smaller perching birds also flitted among the trees of Hawk Ridge, including Kinglets and Chickadees.
+Other notable avian attendees included Bald Eagles and Turkey Vultures.
+Many smaller perching birds also flitted among the trees of Hawk Ridge, including Kinglets and Chickadees.

-Participants were able to engage with birding experts and learn about identification, bird behavior, and the annual migration.
-There were a variety of activities, including the infamous migration challenge, led by Margie Menzies, Education Director at Hawk Ridge.
-Birders explored the forests of Hawk Ridge led by Pat Collins, retired natural resources professional from Minnesota Land Trust and birding enthusiast, as well as participated in the “Eyes On the Skies" program, led by naturalists from Hawk Ridge.
+Participants engaged with birding experts to learn about identification, bird behavior, and the annual migration.
+There were a variety of activities, including the famous migration challenge, led by Margie Menzies, Education Director at Hawk Ridge.
+Birders also explored the forests of Hawk Ridge led by Pat Collins, retired natural resources professional from Minnesota Land Trust and birding enthusiast, and participated in the “Eyes On the Skies" program, led by naturalists from Hawk Ridge.

 Everyone Can Bird returns in 2026.
 Dates and locations are to be determined, but be on the look-out by visiting the Friends of the Lake Superior Reserve website at folsr.org/events.
 We can’t wait to see you and more birds in the coming months!